Fumitus/Things_you_need-in_trip/README.md

 # tripTo

-simple script added to Windows root for easy access by one button.
+Simple script added to Windows root for easy access by one button.